 Built to Last

-Durston Gear’s products are manufactured in China with top-tier factories that produce for renowned brands like TarpTent, Big Agnes, and Black Diamond.
+Durston Gear’s products are manufactured in top-tier factories that produce for renowned brands like TarpTent, Big Agnes, and Black Diamond.
 By employing high-quality construction techniques, such as double stitching and meticulous testing, Durston ensures each product is built for durability.
 This dedication to quality has garnered numerous awards from respected sources, including BackpackingLight and Outdoor Gear Lab.

 Signature Durston Gear: The X-Mid Tents and Kakwa Packs